telefonicaid/fiware-orion/README.md

 For a description of what NGSI-LD is please check [this](https://github.com/Fiware/NGSI-LD_Wrapper/blob/master/README.md).
 This presentation from FIWARE Summit Malaga 2018 is also of interest: https://www.slideshare.net/FI-WARE/fiware-global-summit-ngsild-ngsi-with-linked-data

-Examples of NGSI-LD can found at [ETSI](https://forge.etsi.org/gitlab/NGSI-LD/NGSI-LD/tree/master/examples).
+Examples of NGSI-LD can be found at [ETSI](https://forge.etsi.org/gitlab/NGSI-LD/NGSI-LD/tree/master/examples).
 See also [OpenAPI Specification of NGSI-LD](https://forge.etsi.org/swagger/ui/?url=https://forge.etsi.org/gitlab/NGSI-LD/NGSI-LD/raw/master/spec/updated/full_api.json)

 A Test Suite for NGSI-LD can be found [here](https://github.com/fiware/NGSI-LD_Tests).